Foundation Board of Directors

 John has received both the Gordon F. Henderson Award from the County of Carleton Law Association (2007) and the Sovereign’s Medal for Volunteers from the Governor General of Canada (August 2017) in recognition of his work with Shepherds.

-John will continue to serve as a member of the HRC and will become the first Emeritus Officer of Shepherds of Good Hope.
+John is the first Emeritus Officer of Shepherds of Good Hope Board.